microsoft/coyote/docs/get-started/using-coyote.md

 ### Visualizing execution traces

-Whenever a bug is found, Coyote by default produces a [DGML diagram](https://en.wikipedia.org/wiki/DGML) containing a graphical trace of all captured method invocations per controlled concurrent entity (e.g., task, thread, actor) that happened in the last test iteration leading up to a bug.
+Whenever a bug is found, Coyote by default produces a [DGML](https://en.wikipedia.org/wiki/DGML) diagram containing a graphical trace of all captured method invocations per controlled concurrent entity (e.g., task, thread, actor) that happened in the last test iteration leading up to a bug.
-Alternatively, the tool can produce the visualization in [GraphViz](https://graphviz.org/)) format, by specifying the option `--trace-format graphviz` or `Configuration.WithGraphVizTraceVisualizationFormatEnabled()`.
 This capability can be disabled by using the `skip-trace-analysis` command line option or the `Configuration.WithTraceAnalysisEnabled(false)` option.

 For the [actor](../concepts/actors/overview.md) programming model of Coyote, the tool can